-Simplify Slack threads and eliminate third-party workflow management software.
-DAMs not only host and manage your content but help you through your workflow woes.
-Mark up, comment, review, and approve assets from the platform-from print images to rendered video assets.
-Use system notifications and workflow rules to automatically trigger review rounds, making collaborating with all the right folks easy.
-Keep track of who has reviewed what and who still needs approval from the DAM.
+Simplify Slack threads and do away with third-party workflow management software.
+DAMs not only host and manage your content, but help you through your workflow woes.
+Mark up, comment, review, and approve assets right from the platform-from images and print assets to rendered video assets.
+And use system notifications and workflow rules to automatically trigger review rounds, making collaborating with all the right folks easy.
+Keep track of who's reviewed and who still needs to approve right from the DAM.